appfocused/appfocused.com/src/data/blog/autocomplete-typescript-react-rxjs/index.md

 ---
-title: Ultimate Autocomplete with TypeScript, React and RxJS
+title: Ultimate Autocomplete with TypeScript, React Hooks and RxJS
 date: '2019-06-10T18:54:32.111Z'
 tags: ['ui dev', 'typescript', 'react', 'rxjs', 'autocomplete']
 ---

-# Ultimate Autocomplete with TypeScript, React Hooks and RxJS

 This user interface pattern is known by many names - Autocomplete / Autosuggest / Typeahead, but effectively is doing the same thing.